intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 1. Documentation about the architecture and usage of the network management ecosystem is lacking.
-More work is needed to create general architecture documentation, deployment guides, tutorials, training material, and getting started guides.
+More work is needed to create general architecture documentation, deployment guides, tutorials, training material, and getting-started guides.
 1. Transitioning between network management frameworks is challenging, just like it is for transitioning between other protocols like IPv4 to IPv6.